alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 > If your Amazon S3 bucket is configured as a website endpoint, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration.

+Hmm.
+I am not happy about this.
+Ideally, I would like to have end-to-end encryption.

 While it is possible to use an S3 origin instead of a custom origin, I found that this broke Hugo's default setting of [pretty URLs](https://gohugo.io/content-management/urls/#pretty-urls) for subpages.
 For instance, a request to `https://alimac.io/about/` rendered an error:

 > **NoSuchKey**